aquaskyline/Clairvoyante/README.md

 ### Speed up with PyPy
-Without a change to the code, using PyPy python intepreter on some tensorflow independent modules such as `dataPrepScripts/ExtractVariantCandidates.py` and `dataPrepScripts/CreateTensor.py` gives a 5-10 times speed up.
-Pypy python intepreter can be installed by apt-get, yum, Homebrew, Macports and etc. If you have no root access to your system, the offical website of Pypy provides a portable binary distribution for Linux.
+Without a change to the code, using PyPy python interpreter on some tensorflow independent modules such as `dataPrepScripts/ExtractVariantCandidates.py` and `dataPrepScripts/CreateTensor.py` gives a 5-10 times speed up.
+Pypy python interpreter can be installed by apt-get, yum, Homebrew, MacPorts, etc. If you have no root access to your system, the official website of Pypy provides a portable binary distribution for Linux.
 Following is a rundown extracted from Pypy's website (pypy-5.8 in this case) on how to install the binaries.

 ```shell
 wget https://bitbucket.org/squeaky/portable-pypy/downloads/pypy-5.8-1-linux_x86_64-portable.tar.bz2